VillePellosniemi/beach-app/README.md

 # City Swimmer

-City Swimmer is a React web base mobile app for swimmer and beach enthusiast, where you can the nearest beaches around you with up-to-date weather information of the beaches.
+City Swimmer is a React web-based mobile app for swimmer and beach enthusiast, where you can find the nearest beaches around you with up-to-date weather information of the beaches.

 ### Installation